josmel/PythonScraping-Web/README.md

 # PythonScraping-Web
-Little project scraping in web
+Little project scraping in web. for project